ArtsiomBatura/For-Andersen/README.md

 # For-Andersen
-The code to start in the browser's console.
+The code should be run in the browser console.